kawu/hhu-dl-materials-2019/backprop/README.md

 assert y1.grad == y2.grad
 ```

-Finally, since addition is element-wise, this should work also for complex
+The nice part is that, since addition is element-wise, this should work also
-tensors, not only one-element tensors!
-Let's check that:
+for complex tensors, and not only for one-element tensors!
+Let's see:
 ```python
 x1 = torch.randn(3, 3, requires_grad=True)
 y1 = torch.randn(3, 3, requires_grad=True)